UnFederalReserve/community/README.md

 1. **Sign in** to your GitHub account

-2. Click the link below to take you to the ReserveLendingAlphaTesters repository.
+2. Click the link below to take you to the Community repository.

-	<a href="https://github.com/UnFederalReserve/ReserveLendingAlphaTesters/issues" target="_blank">Link to Issues in the repository</a>
+	<a href="https://github.com/UnFederalReserve/Community/issues" target="_blank">Link to Issues in the repository</a>

 3. Click **New issue**